Police carry out raids linked to German spyware firm FinFisher | DW | 14.10.2020

 The German Customs Investigation Bureau (ZKA) searched 15 residential and business premises in Germany and abroad last week with connections to the Munich-based surveillance software firm FinFisher.

-The firm is suspected of exporting its most important surveillance software, known as FinSpy, to other countries without the correct licence, German public broadcaster ARD reported on Wednesday.
+The firm is suspected of exporting its most important surveillance software, known as FinSpy, to other countries without the correct license, German public broadcaster ARD reported on Wednesday.

 FinFisher also produced the so-called Federal Trojan — software used by the Federal Criminal Police Office and the ZKA — the bureau that carried out the raids on the firm.